wrw/jsx/README.md

     are left unescaped. you may want to use this if you are embedding json directly into a html or xml document

-- `unescaped_jsonp`

-    javascript interpreters treat the codepoints `u+2028` and `u+2029` as significant whitespace. json strings that contain either of these codepoints will be parsed incorrectly by some javascript interpreters. by default, these codepoints are escaped (to `\u2028` and `\u2029`, respectively) to retain compatibility. this option simply removes that escaping

 - `escaped_strings`

     by default both the encoder and decoder return strings as utf8 binaries